 It is difficult to say where we saw the most beautiful landscapes.
 Some were barren, others covered in moss, then we suddenly entered woods only to see the water of a loch sparkling to our right after the road turned.
 I think it’s safe to say its the diversity of landscapes that makes this part of the UK so stunning.

 Due to the rain, we sadly could not enjoy our day on the Isle of Skye to the fullest.
 We went to see the Fairy Pools, but unfortunately, the level of the affluent river had risen too much for us to cross it without rain boots.
 And we only had one pair of shoes to change into, which we planned to use in the evening once the rain had stopped.
 The road we had to take to get there was adventure enough, though, especially in the fog.
-And it was this very fog which kept us from driving north to see the Storr as well – due to the crappy visibility we would have been unable to see it anyways.
+And it was this very fog which kept us from driving north to see the Storr as well.

 In retrospect, I now wish we would have taken more than three days to explore the Highlands, especially because Edinburgh was very crowded and much less relaxing than the serenity of being on the road.